 Code.org promotes learning computer science at home.
 Courses at Code include application development, robotics and programming languages.
 They have a big audience of 50 million students and 1 million teachers.
 There are course offerings from grade K to 12 and beyond 12.
-Importantly, Brief Hour Of Code tutorials are available for quick learners.
+Importantly, Brief Hour Of Code tutorials is available for quick learners.

 Ted-Ed is a great resource for learning and is completely free.
 Students can jump in and explore a variety of subjects from arts, mathematics, design, technology and the list goes on.
 Lessons within courses include videos, articles and interactive animations.
 Ted-Ed is a great resource to learn about new topics.

 Fun Brain is a free educational tool for kids (pre to grade 8).
 There are games, reading and math zone options.
 There are a lot more game offerings in comparison to other categories.
-Games and reading options are visible on screen based on grade selection.
+Games and reading options are visible on the screen based on grade selection.
 Moreover, reading material can be purchased and downloaded.

-Technology and development enthusiasts are well aware about Git and Github.
+Technology and development enthusiasts are well aware of Git and Github.
 Github offers a free education portal for students.
 One can get access to GitHub student developer pack, campus experts, teacher toolbox, and campus programs.